AP VoteCast: Wisconsin voters sour on state of nation

 The coronavirus pandemic was top of mind for many voters in Wisconsin.
 More than 4 in 10 said it is the most important issue facing the country today.

-Voters also considered the economy a major issue, with about one quarter saying it ranked at the top.
+Voters also considered the economy a major issue, with about 3 in 10 saying it ranked at the top.

 Nearly 1 in 10 named health care, less than 1 in 10 named racism and less than 1 in 10 named law enforcement.